Scale invariant radiative neutrino mass model: Phenomenological consequences

 In Fig.~3, we plot $Y_{N_1}$ obtained as a solution of the Boltzmann equations for three typical cases defined by $(M_1, h_1)$.
-It corresponds to three possibilities discussed above, respectively.
+They correspond to three possibilities described above, respectively.
 In this calculation, $M_{2,3}$ and $M_{\eta_R}$ are fixed using the values given in eq.~(\ref{mscalar}).
 The upper bound of $M_1$ is found to be 2.1 MeV for which the $N_jN_j$ scattering realizes $Y_{N_1}^\infty$ by itself.
 In the $M_1=1.0$ MeV case, the $N_jN_j$ scattering produces $N_1$ but its abundance cannot reach $Y_{N_1}^\infty$.
 However, the $N_1$ produced through the decay of $\eta_R$ in the thermal bath supplies the deficit abundance of $N_1$ to make it reach $Y_{N_1}^\infty$ if $h_1$ is fixed to a suitable value within the allowed range.
 For much smaller values of $M_1$, the processes caused by a larger value of $h_1$ becomes dominant ones.
 We can find it from the $Y_{N_1}$ evolution in the case $10$ keV.
 From these results, we can conclude that the model predicts a right-handed neutrino DM in the mass range less than $O(1)$ MeV.
 It is interesting that this range includes the mass of the sterile neutrino for which it could give an explanation for the small scale structure problem \cite{wdm}.
 It should be noted that this sterile neutrino has no mixing with active neutrinos.
+Although numerical values like the upper bound of $M_1$ depend on the values of parameters given in eq.(\ref{bench}), the features found here are expected to be rather general for this framework and the right-handed neutrino could be light DM with mass less than a GeV scale.

+Finally, we give a brief comment on a possibility such that the lightest neutral component of $\eta$ is DM and $M_\eta<M_1$ is satisfied in this framework which is featured by the small couplings $\tilde\lambda_{3,4,5}$.
+In the present work, we confine our study to the case where $\eta_R$ mass is in the high mass region.
+However, if its mass is in the low mass region ($^<_\sim ~80$ GeV) or in the intermediate mass region ($80 - 200$ GeV), its relic abundance is known to be realized through the SM interaction \cite{etadm} although their allowed parameter space is severely constrained through various experiments like the direct detection \cite{direct} by now.
+Since $M_\eta<M_j$ breaks the assumption adopted here, we need to study whether the weak scale can be generated successfully in such cases.
+It is an interesting subject in this model but it is beyond the scope of the present study.